Skip to main content

 voltage coming out of port 4 to the voltage going into port 4.
 Reflection loss out of port 4.For uniform transmission lines, S33= S44

 S-parameters in the top right quadrant 2 and bottom left quadrant 3 describe the near-end and far-end coupling of the ports.
-An unwanted coupling at the near-end of the transmitting port is referred to as near-end cross talk (NEXT) whereas the far-end coupling is known as far-end crosstalk (FEXT).
+An unwanted coupling at the near-end of the transmitting port is called near-end cross talk (NEXT), whereas the far-end coupling is known as far-end crosstalk (FEXT).

 4-port-s-parameter-in-pcb.jpg